deco3500/eventus/README.md

 * Each of member will use Facebook Messanger to communicate with each others.
 * If a member couldn't come to the meeting, that person should tell the others in Facebook Messanger.
 * If a member couldn't come on time to the meeting, that person should tell the others in Facebook Messanger.
-* If a member couldn't come to the meeting and couldn't tell the others on Facebook Messanger, we would contact that person by Facebook Messanger or call him.

 ###Communications